JundiLesmana/Calculator/README.md

 # import all functions from the tkinter
-from tkinter import *//import library
+from tkinter import
 # import messagebox class from tkinter
-from tkinter import messagebox //import library
+from tkinter import messagebox

 # menghapus konten dari entry box